Diversity Makes a Difference

 Excellent Ethnic Diversity

-Many college students value the chance to meet and learn from different ethnic and racial groups, which is more possible at a diverse school such as this one.
+Many college students value the chance to meet and learn from different ethnic and racial groups, which is more likely to happen at a diverse school such as this one.

 Explore Andrews Ethnic Diversity